 TMS is typically recommended when other treatments, such as medications and psychotherapy, have not been helpful.
 Approximately 50-60% of people with medication resistant depression will experience a clinically meaningful response with 20-30% reaching full remission, meaning complete resolution of symptoms.
 Since TMS does not involve the use of psychiatric medications, it is also considered in individuals who have difficulties tolerating antidepressants due to side effects.

 The TMS Clinic is located on the 5th floor of the Anschutz Health Sciences Building.
-Patients will check in at the Johnson Depression Center – please refer to this page for directions and parking information.
+Patients will check in at the Johnson Depression Center.

 Assistant Professor of Psychiatry